narmeshnigam/omvix/readme_files/readme_video_door_systems.md

 ### 🔹 Section 1: Hero Banner

 - **Heading**: “See, Speak, Secure—Before You Open the Door”
-- **Subtext**: “Livintiq’s smart door systems let you greet visitors with confidence, even when you're not home.”
+- **Subtext**: “Omvix’s smart door systems let you greet visitors with confidence, even when you're not home.”
 - **CTA**: “Request Video Door Consultation”
 - **Visual**: Split-screen of interior monitor + exterior camera with visitor